Saleh-Mumtaz/Proxy-Wars/first-order.md

-# XRAY-REALITY-VISION-SELFSTEAL/TLS-WS/TLS-gRPC/... + NGINX + WEBSITE + SSLH + UFW ALL ON 443
+# XRAY-REALITY-VISION-SELF-STEAL/TLS over TCP/WS/gRPC/... + CDN Inbounds + NGINX + WEBSITE + SSH to server + Webpannel access + UFW ALL ON port 443
+#

 Goal: VPS to expose only 80 and 443 ports.
 Have XRAY TCP/WS/HTTPUPGRADE/SPLITHTTP REALITY/TLS WEBSITE NGINX-PATH-ROUTING SSH on 443.
 How?